-The project will build upon existing sub-regional convergence processes in LA, articulated by the Andean Community, the Mercosur region and Central America/ Mexico.
-Mutual learning activities between LA and European associations and their members will target quality assurance reform, enhancing recognition of degrees, building qualifications frameworks and increasing academic mobility.
-The project will look to build wider regional convergence from the bottom up, utilising the sub-regional experience as a building block.
-It will simultaneously aim to generate stronger working relationships between European and LA associations.
+The project built upon existing sub-regional convergence processes in LA, articulated by the Andean Community, the Mercosur region and Central America/ Mexico.
+Mutual learning activities between LA and European associations and their members targeted quality assurance reform, enhancing recognition of degrees, building qualifications frameworks and increasing academic mobility.
+The project looked to build wider regional convergence from the bottom up, utilising the sub-regional experience as a building block.
+It aimed simultaneously at generating stronger working relationships between European and LA associations.

-Developed over three years, the project will consist of a region wide survey of university leadership and faculty in LA that will provide comparable data on how universities are currently reforming teaching, research, internationalisation, quality assurance, and governance/management.
+Developed over three years, the project consisted of a region wide survey of university leadership and faculty in LA that provided comparable data on how universities are currently reforming teaching, research, internationalisation, quality assurance, and governance/management.

-In the second phase of the project, sub-regional initiatives will be taken-up, driven by the associations of the specific sub-region:
+In the second phase of the project, sub-regional initiatives were be taken-up, driven by the associations of the specific sub-region:

 - Building a quality assurance and recognition framework for the Andean Community;